Get Cheap Car Insurance Quotes

 A licensed insurance broker can retrieve multiple quotes for you.

-You can also use a rates comparison site like InsuranceHotline.com.
+You could also use a rate comparison site like InsuranceHotline.com.
 Our network includes over 50 Canadian insurance providers.
 We'll obtain your car insurance quotes from each of these 50 Canadian insurers.
-Not only you will see your cheapest quote, you will also see your car insurance quotes offered by insurance companies.
+Not only you will see your cheapest quote, but you will also see your car insurance quotes offered by other insurance companies.

 Or you can try both routes and see which one you prefer.
 We’re confident you’ll love InsuranceHotline.com's service.
-It's always free, and applying for a quote takes three minutes or less.
+It's always free and available 24/7 and applying for a quote takes three minutes or less.

 Make sure your application is accurate.